a-oneil/Indicator-Search/docs/menu.md

 ## Development
 Menu `option 3` or (-d) runs a local reloadable version of the app and is reachable at `http://127.0.0.1:8000`

 Menu `option 4` will just build a docker container, prompt for a tag and a repository to upload to.
-This option will allow you to run your indicator search app somewhere other than the current host you're configuring it from.
+This option will allow you to run your Indicator Search app somewhere other than the current host you're configuring it from.
 Make sure all of the settings in the configuration file are correct for where you plan to be running the app.

 ## Seeding Feedlists
 Menu `option 5` uses the json files located in `config/feedlist_examples` to auto-create new feeds.
 When you choose to seed the feedlists, it will iterate through all feeds in the files.
 If the URL is already added, the server will reject the feedlist addition.